CosyVerif/data-server/scenarios/AuthentificationTest.md

 --
 -- ##### Authentification information is not provided --
--- The request of the test does not pass because `username` and/or password -- are not proveded.
-So, the server does not satisfied the request and -- return `status code 401` (Unauthorized) and it add `WWW-Authenticate` -- header in the response.
+-- The request of the test does not pass because `username` and `password` -- are not proveded.
+So, the server considers the user as public user.
+-- He has not permission so the request satisfied if the request resource -- that is public resource.